green-fox-academy/olajbanyasz/week-4/1-objects/README.md

 Methods:
  - It should have a method called `pay` that reduces the balance with the given amount
  - It should have a method called `receive` that increases the balance with the given amount
- - It should have a method called `print` that prints the current balance
+ - It should have a method called `print_balance` that prints the current balance

 ### RPG game
 Create a Game Character class:
  - that stores it's Name
  - that stores it's Health Points (HP)
- - that stores it's Demage ()
+ - that stores it's Demage

 Methods:
  - It should have a `print_status` method that describes the object: